 9. Balancing creative instincts and SEO needs

 It’s cute and fun to be creative with things like titles or intros, but remember this mantra: clarity over cleverness.

-What is funny or philosophical or clever to you might just end up confusing your audience.
-Don’t dump keywords and a chance to rank higher just to use a clever punchline in a blog.
+What is funny, philosophical or clever to you might just end up confusing your audience.
+Don’t dump keywords and a chance to rank higher just by using a clever punchline in a blog.
 Find the balance.

 10. Planning and tracking results